AgoraIO-Community/Agora-iOS-Guide/2-setup-token-server/README.md

 ## Building views that allow user inputs

 ### Changes to existing code
-Let's first refactor our existing `ViewController` to `VideoCallViewController`.
-You can do so by right-clicking the class name in the code editor and select `Refactor > Rename...`.

-We also need to make sure this view controller has access to the channel name user entered, and the token obtained from our local token server.
-Let's add two private properties in `VideoCallViewController` and an initializer that sets the properties:
+Let's navigate to `VideoCallViewController.swift`.
+We need to make sure this view controller has access to the channel name user entered, and the token obtained from our local token server.
+Let's add two private properties and an initializer that sets the properties:

 ```Swift
 final class VideoCallViewController: UIViewController {